PEXANE2/azure-docs.tr-tr/articles/dns/dns-operations-dnszones.md

 ---
-title: Azure DNS-PowerShell 'de DNS bölgelerini yönetme | Microsoft Docs
+title: Manage DNS zones in Azure DNS - PowerShell | Microsoft Docs
-description: Azure PowerShell 'i kullanarak DNS bölgelerini yönetebilirsiniz.
-Bu makalede, Azure DNS üzerinde DNS bölgelerini güncelleştirme, silme ve oluşturma işlemlerinin nasıl yapılacağı açıklanmaktadır
+description: You can manage DNS zones using Azure Powershell.
+This article describes how to update, delete and create DNS zones on Azure DNS
 services: dns
 documentationcenter: na
-author: vhorne
+author: asudbring
 manager: timlt
 ms.assetid: a67992ab-8166-4052-9b28-554c5a39e60c
 ms.service: dns